tact-lang/tact/dev-docs/CONTRIBUTING.md

 yarn test -u spec-name-pattern1 spec-name-pattern2
 ```

+Beware that updating snapshots from Javascript Debug Terminal in VSCode might lead to unexpected results.
+E2E CLI tests check `stderr` of child `tact` processes, but JS Debug Terminal adds "Debugger attached" messages into it.

 ## Benchmarks

 The benchmark system tracks gas consumption changes after making changes to the compiler.